JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Additional material

 \section{Additional material}

-In Table \ref{tab:linelist} we compile the complete list of emission lines included in \textsc{pahfit} for the modeling of the PAH emitting region.
-Table \ref{tab:fluxes} displays the unattenuated emission line measurements from \textsc{pahfit} together with the flux of the 11.3 $\mu$m PAH feature and the upper limit on the 6.2 $\mu$m PAH feature.
+In Table \ref{tab:fluxes} we compile the well-detected list of emission lines included in \textsc{pahfit} for the modeling of the PAH emitting region, as well as the unattenuated emission line measurements from \textsc{pahfit}.
+We also included the flux of the 11.3 and 12.7 $\mu$m PAH features and the upper limits on the 6.2, 7.7 and 8.6 $\mu$m PAH features.